Last Updated on March 31, 2021 by Helga Dosa

 Agriculture products include barley, citrus fruit, corn, potatoes, oats, olives, and tomatoes.
 While meat is relatively scarce, more and more sheep, pigs, goats, and cattle are raised.
 There is some industry including a major FIAT (automobile) factory.
 Tourism is becoming more popular, in spite of, and perhaps in part because of, a lack of infrastructure.

 Basilicata’s administrative center is Potenza, a city of about 70 thousand.
 It is known as the coldest city in Italy and sometimes has snow.
 The city of Matera has at least two reasons to be proud.
-In September, 1943 it was the first Italian city to rise up against the German occupation.
+In September 1943 it was the first Italian city to rise up against the German occupation.
 And Matera contains a prehistoric settlement, caves that have been occupied by people for at least 9 thousand years.
 In some places, the streets are actually rooftops.
-Parts of this area are now classified as a World Heritage Site.
+Parts of Basilicata, are classifying now for World Heritage Sites, Matera for example!

 Widely grown international white grape varieties include Malvasia and Muscato.
-The best-known strictly Italian white variety is Malvasia Bianca di Basilicato.
+The best-known strictly Italian white variety is Malvasia Bianca di Basilicata.
 Virtually no Basilicata white wine is exported to North America.

 Cabernet Sauvignon and Merlot are international red grape varieties that compose the Terre dell Alta Val d’Agri DOC wine.
 The best-known Italian red variety is Aglianico, which may have actually originated in Greece.